nikolaussucher/genetics/README.md

 # Laboratory Manual for Genetics

-This is an open source, open educational resource (OER) laboratory manual that I am  developing for the SCIxxx Genetics course at [Roxbury Community College](http://www.rcc.mass.edu) in Boston, Massachusetts.
+This is an open source, open educational resource (OER) laboratory manual that I am  developing for the SCI200 Genetics course at [Roxbury Community College](http://www.rcc.mass.edu) in Boston, Massachusetts.
 This introductory course provides an introduction to the principles of genetics and its applications with a focus on the molecular basis of heredity and the role of genes and genomes in health and disease, development and evolution.

 I am developing this manual as [free software](https://www.gnu.org/philosophy/free-sw.en.html) but license it under the [Creative Commons Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) United States License because I love [Wikipedia](https://www.wikipedia.org) from which I have heavily borrowed.